1999AZZAR/DNS-mixer/README.md

-# ESP32 DNS Mixer
+# DNS Mixer for esp8266/esp32

-Turn your ESP32 into a DNS mixer to provide dynamic DNS resolution using multiple DNS servers.
-This MicroPython code allows the ESP32 to act as a DNS server, forwarding DNS requests to a randomly selected DNS provider from a predefined list.
+Turn your esp8266/esp32 into a DNS mixer to provide dynamic DNS resolution using multiple DNS servers.
+This MicroPython code allows the esp8266/esp32 to act as a DNS server, forwarding DNS requests to a randomly selected DNS provider from a predefined list.
 Additionally, the code includes features such as LED indication for request handling, connection status, and failure conditions.

 ## Table of Contents